Seven Days in the Scottish Highlands: Whisky, Castles, and Horizontal Rain

 Day 5: Skye to Loch Ness

-Drove back across the bridge and headed for Loch Ness.
+Drive back across the bridge and head for Loch Ness.
 The A87 and A82 route is about 2 hours.
-Single-track roads with passing places for the first section — pull into them to let oncoming traffic pass.
+The first section is single-track with passing places — pull into them to let oncoming traffic by.
 This is Highland etiquette, not optional.

 Urquhart Castle sits on the shore of Loch Ness, dramatically ruined and dramatically positioned.
-Entry: 12 GBP.
-Open daily 9:30AM-6PM in summer.
+Entry is 12 GBP, open daily 9:30AM-6PM in summer.
 The views up and down the loch from the castle ruins are the classic Loch Ness photographs.

-Took a boat cruise from Drumnadrochit (~18 GBP, 1 hour).
-The loch is 37 km long and 230 meters deep.
-The sonar screen showed some interesting blips.
-The guide was diplomatically noncommittal about the monster.
+Take a boat cruise from Drumnadrochit (~18 GBP, 1 hour).
+The loch is 37 km long and 230 meters deep, and the sonar screen tends to throw up a few interesting blips while the guide stays diplomatically noncommittal about the monster.

-Stayed in Inverness — the "capital of the Highlands."
-Found a hotel for 90 GBP.
-Had fish and chips at a pub.
-14 GBP for a generous portion.
+Stay in Inverness — the "capital of the Highlands" — where a hotel runs about 90 GBP.
+Fish and chips at a pub will set you back 14 GBP for a generous portion.

 Weather: Rain in the morning.
 Afternoon cleared up.
 Evening drizzle.